 My first acquisition of baseball cards was a small amount of 1988 Topps baseball cards and in that small pile was a star player.
 There it was, a Ryne Sandberg 1988 Topps #10.
 I remember looking my cards up in the price guide and the Sandberg was the only one listed with any significant value.
 This is the first baseball card I ever remember having.
 Hence, I consider this to be my very first baseball card.

-I used to carry around this little plastic black black box that had a complimentary black handle on the lid.
+I used to carry around this little black plastic box that had a complimentary black handle on the lid.
 This was where I kept my baseball cards.
-All of my cards were in penny sleeves (term’s origin = 1 pack of 100 sleeves costing $1 equates to each sleeve costing .01).
+All of my cards were protected in penny sleeves.
 I liked knowing where cards were so I kept them in numerical order.
-Eventually, as my collection continued to grow, I would have to retire that little black box.
-I don’t know what happened to that black box after I graduated on to shoe boxes and single rows but it will always remain with me as a pleasant memory.
+Eventually, as my collection continued to grow, I retired that little black box.
+I don’t know what happened to that black box after I moved on to shoe boxes and single rows but it will always remain with me as a pleasant memory.

 Question of the Day: